Skip to Content

 • Intentionally acting to kill a law enforcement officer

-Arizona Penalties for Murder
+What are the Penalties for Murder in Arizona?

 In Arizona, the penalties for murder can vary based on the specific circumstances of the crime.
 Arizona law categorizes murder into different degrees, each carrying its own set of penalties